Travel.State.Gov > International Travel > Country Information > Saint Vincent and the Grenadines International Travel Information

 Traffic Laws: Driving is on the left-hand side of the road.
 There is relatively little police enforcement of traffic regulations.

 Public Transportation: Public transportation consists of mini-buses and taxis.

-Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) assesses whether local civil aviation authorities are in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Saint Vincent and the Grenadines’ Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Saint Vincent and the Grenadines’ air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

 Maritime Travel: Mariners planning travel to Saint Vincent and the Grenadines should also check for U.S. maritime advisories and alerts.
 Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.